 Transcranial magnetic stimulation—a strong magnetic pulse is sent through the scalp into the brain

-Spinal cord stimulation—an electrode is inserted near the spinal cord to relieve pain
+Spinal cord stimulation—an electrode is inserted near the spinal cord to ease pain

-Regional sympathectomy—a surgical procedure that interrupts selected nerves near the spinal cord
+Regional sympathectomy—surgery to interrupt selected nerves near the spinal cord

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.